 Author: Jörgen Öberg - Swedish Meteorological and Hydrological Institute

-In all, this year's bloom was lower than average in comparison with previous years, with the three indexes of normalized duration on medium level, but extent and intensity were lower than average.
-However, the indexes recorded since 2010 should not be directly compared with the blooms from 1997 to 2009, as an improved detection method is now used.
+In comparison with previous years, the indexes of normalized intensity and normalized extent were lower than average for the 2017 bloom, the normalized duration was about average.
+However, the indexes recorded from 2010 onwards should not be directly compared with the 1997 to 2009 values, as an improved detection method is now used.